After the

 quality of the authors’ work is evident here.
 But there are questions here as

 well.
-First, history is written almost exclusively from the army's point of
+First, history is written almost exclusively from the Army's point of

 view and at a strategic level.
 There were simply not enough resources to